 Historically a blue collar neighborhood, Fishtown’s rapid gentrification has earned it comparisons to trendy Brooklyn neighborhoods, though you’ll always eat well there, with Lebanese flatbreads and kebabs at market/cafe/restaurant Suraya, inventive riffs on Asian dumplings and noodle bowls at Cheu Fishtown, and sandwiches and more at Middle Child Clubhouse.
 Sustainable seafood at Kensington Quarters, pizza at Pizzeria Beddia, drinks at Fishtown Social and International Bar are also reasons to make a Fishtown stop.
 Then there is coffee at Franny Lou’s, bagels at Eeva, and well, a lot of everything all around in Kensington.
 Head slightly farther north to Port Richmond for an amazing bottle of natural wine and veggie burger at the combined Tiny’s Bottle Shop/Lunar Inn and a hand pie and coffee at Little Susie’s.
 Between Fishtown and the Historic District lies Northern Liberties, another gentrifying area with a 70,000-square-foot brewery and taproom courtesy of Philly’s Yards Brewing Co. for outdoor seating.
 Get an amazing pastry at Kettle Black and great brunch at Honey’s Sit ‘N Eat.

 This sprawling neighborhood is broken up into several smaller sections with a wide range of cuisines — Eastern European, Jewish, Indian, Italian, Vietnamese, Portuguese, and more.
-One of the biggest draws for food-seeking outsiders in this neighborhood is Brazilian barbecue at casual spots like Taste of Brazil.
+One of the biggest draws for food-seeking outsiders in this neighborhood is Brazilian barbecue at casual spots like Taste of Brazil, but don’t stop there: we’ve got a Brazilian food crawl for you right here.
 For American barbecue, head to Sweet Lucy’s Smokehouse.
 In Northeast Philly and craving a cheesesteak?
 Swing by Steve’s Prince of Steaks (there’s another location in Center City) or Joe’s Steaks + Soda Shop (there’s also one in Fishtown).

 In the Northwest, Germantown, Mount Airy, and Chestnut Hill are all oriented around a long stretch of Germantown Avenue, divided by the massive Wissahickon Valley Park with neighborhoods Manayunk, Roxborough, and East Falls closer to the river.
 Get coffee from Uncle Bobbie’s Coffee & Books, and tart cider with vegetarian hand pies at the laid-back Young American Cider in Germantown.
 Plus, there is no shortage of good vegan food at the Nile Cafe and All the Way Live.
 In Mt.
 Airy, the pub grub at Mount Airy Taproom is a highlight and for date night, check out Jansen.
 For excellent Tibetan, there’s White Yak in Roxborough, and for high-demand pizza, try Pizza Jawn.
 Oh, and you can’t miss locally-famous cheesesteaks at Dalessandro’s, right off the park in Roxborough.
 Just expect a crowd — they’re that good.